Embroidermodder/website/emrm/index.rst

 Embroidermodder 2 has, in its design, the following features to help:

 \begin{itemize}
-\item icons for everything to reduce the amount of reading required
+#. icons for everything to reduce the amount of reading required
-\item the system font is configurable: if you have a dyslexia-friendly font you can load it
+#. the system font is configurable: if you have a dyslexia-friendly font you can load it
-\item the interface rescales to help with partial-sightedness
+#. the interface rescales to help with partial-sightedness
-\item the system language is configurable, unfortunately the docs will only be in English but we can try to supply lots of images of the interface to make it easier to understand as a second language
+#. the system language is configurable, unfortunately the docs will only be in English but we can try to supply lots of images of the interface to make it easier to understand as a second language
-\item buttons are remappable: XBox controllers are known for being good for people with reduced mobility so remapping the buttons to whatever setup you have should help
+#. buttons are remappable: XBox controllers are known for being good for people with reduced mobility so remapping the buttons to whatever setup you have should help
 \end{itemize}

 Note that most of these features will be released with version 2.1, which is planned for around early 2023.